sandwichdoge/catchOS/doc/Kernel.md

 - After paging is enabled, when an unmapped memory address is dereferenced, the CPU generates a pagefault interrupt.
 - We should translate this into a segmentation fault signal.

+#### 4.2.5 Software Interrupts
+- We can populate the IDT with custom interrupt numbers.
+- In user mode we may call asm(int <num>) to execute the software interrupt.

+##### 4.2.5.1 Mode Switching
+- TODO: interrupt to switch from user mode to kernel mode privilege?

 ### 4.3 I/O
 #### 4.3.1 stdin
 ![stdin](resources/stdin.jpg)